99x/serverless-react-boilerplate/README.md

 * Support local dynamodb seeds/migrations
 * Build automation in client and server to ease local development
 * Rich request template
-* Lambda CRUD operations for a Todo application
+* Lambda CRUD operations for a Todo application with live reload
 * React web application to utilize the API

 ## How to develop and test offline?